benedekrozemberczki/AttentionWalk/README.md

 The following commands learn a graph embedding and write the embedding to disk.
 The node representations are ordered by the ID.

-Creating a Attention Walk embedding of the default dataset with the default hyperparameter settings.
-Saving the embedding at the default path.
+Creating an Attention Walk embedding of the default dataset with the standard hyperparameter settings.
+Saving this embedding at the default path.

 ```
 python src/main.py